Annual Review of Employment Law 2018 - Red Cow

 - Prepare for the year ahead.

-- Update your policies for key areas in your organisation – key action points will be sent to you via email.
+- Update your policies with the useful templates and precedent wording for key areas in your organisation – sent to you by email after the event.

 - Refer to all important legislative and case law changes which are relevant to your workplace, with an extensive folder of notes.